Romelu Lukaku transfer news: Dimitar Berbatov urges Manchester United to keep Inter striker target | Goal.com

-'I think Lukaku should stay' - Berbatov backs striker for Man Utd stay amid Inter rumours
+'I think Lukaku should stay' - Berbatov backs striker to remain at Man Utd amid Inter rumours

 Dimitar Berbatov feels criticism of Manchester United forward Romelu Lukaku is unfair and hopes the Belgian stays at Old Trafford.